restivecorp/torrent-scanner-crawler/README.md

 # Torrent Scanner Crawler
-PHP scraping to search torrents.
+PHP crwaler/scraping/parser to search and download torrents.
 Optimized for DivxTotal

 ## What is?
 Allows the following actions